daattali/beautiful-jekyll/README.md

 To my huge surprise, Beautiful Jekyll has been used in over 100 websites in its first 6 months.
 Here is a hand-picked selection of some websites that use Beautiful Jekyll.

+Want your website featured here?
+[Contact me](http://deanattali.com/aboutme#contact) to let me know about your website.

 #### Project/company websites

 | Website | Description |